 Place the appliance into the shaped firebrick, ensuring it does not protrude forward of the fireplace opening.
-Mark the location of the front support of the tray.
+Mark the location of the two front feet of the tray.
 Remove the tray and drill the two marked holes with an appropriate masonry bit.
-Place fibre rawl plugs into the holes.
-Remove the front support from the appliance by unscrewing from the two front legs.
-Position the front foot in the over the holes and secure the front support using suitable screws into the prepared holes.
-Re-fit the tray into the shaped firebrick, and secure the front legs of the tray to the support.
+Place rawl plugs into the holes.
+Replace the burner tray and secure the front feet using suitable screws into the prepared holes.

 Using 8mm diameter pipe, connect the appliance to the gas supply point.
 The appliance must be fitted with rigid or semi-rigid pipe of 8mm external diameter.
-The appliance is factory fitted with an inlet restrictor elbow.
+A gas cock or other isolation device must be fitted on the inlet supply pipe to the fire to facilitate servicing.

 Use a minimum length of 8mm pipe, less than 1.2m where possible, as a long run of pipe may cause an unacceptable drop in the supply pressure.
+A continuous length of pipe must be used between the isolator and the appliance.